mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

 }

  ```
- Now create a new folder, name it "Command".In Command folder create a database Context class, "CommandContext.cs".
+ Now create a new folder, name it "Command".
+In Command folder create a database Context class, named "CommandContext.cs".

 Paste the following code in CommandContext.cs class:
 ```C#